-Mr. DELORENZO: I sort of grew up in the business in the heyday of Detroit, when they were dominating the U.S. market and everything was great.
+DELORENZO: I sort of grew up in the business in the heyday of Detroit, when they were dominating the U.S. market and everything was great.

-DeLorenzo says Detroit's biggest problem is that for two decades, GM, Ford and Chrysler let their quality go down the tubes.
+BEAUBIEN: DeLorenzo says Detroit's biggest problem is that for two decades, GM, Ford and Chrysler let their quality go down the tubes.
 But he contends that the U.S. automakers are now making cars that are as good as or better than the imports.

-The site Autoblog has far more information.
+BEAUBIEN: The site Autoblog has far more information.
 Automotive News updates its Web site multiple times a day.
 The Detroit Free Press, Automotive Digest and Edmunds.com all cover the industry extensively online.

-Ray Wert, the Detroit-based editor of Jalopnik.com, is covering the event.
+BEAUBIEN: Ray Wert, the Detroit-based editor of Jalopnik.com, is covering the event.
 Jalopnik was launched two years ago and takes a hipper, more flippant approach to the auto industry.
 Wert says he reads Autoextremist, but he describes DeLorenzo as an insider looking in on the industry.

-Jason Beaubien, NPR News.
+BEAUBIEN: Jason Beaubien, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.